Category Archives: Former Monarchies

 Elizaveta Romanovna Vorontsova; Credit – Wikipedia

 Contemporary memoirs describe Elizaveta as the “official favorite” of the emperor and “a participant in his entertainment”.
 According to Andrey Timofeyevich Bolotov, a well-known memoir writer, Peter “spent most of his time with her” and “did not hide before anyone an exorbitant love for her.”
-It was reported by foreign ambassadors in St. Peterburg that Peter intended to imprison his wife Catherine in a convent and marry Elizaveta.
+Foreign ambassadors in St. Peterburg reported that Peter intended to imprison his wife Catherine in a convent and marry Elizaveta.

 Elizaveta’s sister Princess Ekaterina Romanovna Dashkova, a close friend of Empress Catherine; Credit – Wikipedia